alopes2/Foodopedia/README.md

 This is our application’s foundation, it will hold our contracts (interfaces, …), our models and everything else that is essential for our application to work.

-### Foodopedia.OpenFoodApi
+### Foodopedia.OpenFoodFacts

-This is where our connection to Open Food API will be held.
+This is where our connection to Open Food Facts API will be held.

+### Foodopedia.UnitTests

+Here are the **Unit Tests** for our projects.
+To run them just go to the `src` folder and run:

+`dotnet test`

+It is also set to generate a code coverage file with `coverlet` .
+To generate a coverage file just run:

+`dotnet test ./src/Foodopedia.sln /p:CollectCoverage=true /p:CoverletOutputFormat=opencover`

+This will generate a `coverage.opencover.xml` file in the `Foodopedia.UnitTests` project folder.